Baras, Catanduanes: Etymology

 The name is derived from the "badas" plant, once abundant in this location.
 Yet, what kind of vegetation "badas" is, is a subject of conjecture.
 Some believed that it was a kind of bamboo, now called "bagacay".
 Others believed it to be some sturdy tree, but the majority believed that it is a wild rattan plant abounding in the surrounding mountains.
-Nevertheless, one common belief is the fact that this "badas" was a source of materials for making spears, a weapon used by the natives to repel the raiders and pirates.
+Nevertheless, one common belief is the fact that this "badas" was a source of materials for making spears, a weapon used by the natives to repel raiders and pirates.